 Things To Do In Manhattan NYC Over The Columbus Day Weekend

-Also see updated Weather and more events on Friday 10.8/21 by clicking the header above to go to the Front Page for Weekend Update.
+Also see updated Weather on Friday afternoon by clicking the header above to go to the Front Page for Weekend Update.

-This report contains a listing of some of the things to do Columbus Day Weekend in Manhattan including art museums, theaters, live music / comedy / dance venues, sporting & social events, and restaurants in Manhattan NYC.
+This report contains a listing of some of the things to do in Manhattan over the Columbus Day Weekend including art museums, theaters, live music / comedy / dance venues, sporting & social events, and restaurants for Manhattan NYC.

-Weather.
-As of October 4, 2021, the Temperature highs will be in the 70's all four days of the long weekend.
-The temperature lows will be in the low 60's throughout the weekend.
-There's a 35% chance of a small amount of rain [2/10th's of an inch] between Saturday evening 5 pm and Sunday evening 6 pm.
-Winds will be about 5 - 10 mph Friday and Monday and between 10 - 15 mph on Saturday and Sunday.
-The Humidity will be between 65 - 75% on Friday & Saturday, and 70 - 80% on Sunday and Monday.
+Manhattan Weather.
+As of September 27, 2022, the Temperature highs will be in the high 60's all four days of the long weekend.
+The temperature lows will be in the low 50's throughout the weekend.
+There's a chance of a small amount of rain, but the probability of rain as of this writing, is in the low double digits.
+Winds will be about 5 - 10 mph Friday and Monday and between 5 - 10 mph on all weekend.
+The Humidity will be between 55% - 70% throughout the weekend.
 Click for Manhattan Weather.